Massachusetts Sports Betting

 Massachusetts sports betting history

-Although Massachusetts has a history with legal gambling stretching back nearly 100 years, the period arguably with the most upheaval and change is right now.
-Here is a brief timeline of Massachusetts’ recent history with gambling, particularly with regard to sports betting.
+Although Massachusetts has a history of legal gambling stretching back nearly 100 years, major changes have occurred recently.
+Here is a brief timeline of Massachusetts’ recent history with gambling, particularly concerning sports betting.

-• 2016 — The first indication that sports gambling might be a viable legal activity occurs with the legalization of daily fantasy sports in Massachusetts.
-Given that a primary DFS pioneer, DraftKings, already calls Boston home, legal DFS play in the state likely seemed inevitable.
+- 2016 — The first indication that sports gambling might be a viable legal activity occurs with the legalization of daily fantasy sports in Massachusetts.
+Given that a primary DFS pioneer, DraftKings, already calls Boston home, legal DFS play in the state seemed inevitable.

-• 2019 — Lawmakers file the first major bill to legalize sports betting.
-However, S201 fails to clear the Senate Ways and Means Committee.
+- 2019 — Lawmakers file the first major bill to legalize sports betting.
+However, S201 failed to clear the Senate Ways and Means Committee.

-• 2021 — After a one-year hiatus from the issue, lawmakers return with two sports betting bills.
-However, like their predecessor in 2019, neither one gains much traction in the Massachusetts Legislature.
+- 2021 — After a one-year hiatus from the issue, lawmakers return with two sports betting bills.
+However, like their predecessor in 2019, neither bill gained much traction in the Massachusetts Legislature.

-• 2022 — The Massachusetts Senate passes an amended H3993 and sets up negotiations with the state House to reach agreement on a bill.
-The bill moves to Gov. Charlie Baker’s desk after receiving approval in both chambers, and Baker signs it into law in August.
+- 2022 — The Massachusetts Senate passes an amended H3993 and sets up negotiations with the state House to reach an agreement on a bill.
+The bill moved to Gov. Charlie Baker’s desk after receiving approval in both chambers, and Baker signed it into law in August.

-• May 8, 2023 — Betr, a microbetting-focused platform, launches in Massachusetts.
-It’s the seventh app to go live in the Bay State, joining BetMGM, DraftKings, Caesars Sportsbook, FanDuel, WynnBET and Barstool Sportsbook.
+- May 8, 2023 — Betr, a microbetting-focused platform, launches in Massachusetts.
+It’s the seventh app to go live in the Bay State, joining BetMGM, DraftKings, Caesars Sportsbook, FanDuel, WynnBET, and Barstool Sportsbook (now ESPNBet).

-• May 25, 2023 — Fanatics Sportsbook launches its beta product in Massachusetts.
-The app will be fully available to all Massachusetts bettors soon.
+- May 25, 2023 — Fanatics Sportsbook launches its beta product in Massachusetts.

 Resources: